Medically Reviewed by Heather Reynolds, CNM, MSN, FACNM

 - Checking the baby's heartbeat

-- Checking the size and position of your uterus and the baby by feeling your stomach
+- Checking the size of your uterus and the position of your baby by feeling your stomach

 - Providing information and education about what you can expect over the next month and any signs of problems you should look for.